WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 sudo apt remove -y esptool
 sudo pip3 install esptool
 ```
-See this page for more info on the MicroPython [firmware](http://micropython.org/download/esp8266/), and the github page for the [esptool](https://github.com/espressif/esptool)
+See this page for more info on the MicroPython [firmware](http://micropython.org/download/esp8266/), and the Github page for the [esptool](https://github.com/espressif/esptool)

 Attach your ESP8266 to your USB-port of choice, and verify the connection by identifying the chip:
 ```